Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 3. `.background` -  Allows the session to perform upload or download tasks in the background, even if the app is suspended> [action]

 </br>
-Here is a simple example of a declaration of a `URLSession` instance with the `.default` `URLSessionConfiguration` type applied:
+Here is a simple example of a declaration of a `URLSession` instance using the `.default` `URLSessionConfiguration` type:

 ``` Swift
 let defaultSession = URLSession(configuration: .default)